Table of Contents

 Boiler Zone Heating Circulation Problem - Hello, I have a Peerless boiler and recently it had been inspected by a buddy who has been in the business for 35+ years.
-He installed a new pressure reducing valve in the rear which was leaking very little.
-I have 3 zone valves in a split level ranch home.
+He installed a new pressure-reducing valve in the rear which was leaking very little.
+I have 3 zone valves in a split-level ranch home.
 One for the finished basement and two for the 1st floor ( upstairs), It is obviously a split-off.

 Boiler Zone Heating Circulation Problem

 I am thinking circulator personally, but I wanted your opinion, please.
-I checked the voltage to all 3 zone valve and they are set at 24 volts.
-Then I checked the voltage inside the control panel and C1 and C2 came up 120 volts.
-I Then opened up the electrical box on the circulator itself and checked the voltage coming into the circulator, it was at 120 volts.
+I checked the voltage to all 3 zone valves, and they are 24 volts.
+Then I checked the voltage inside the control panel, and C1 and C2 came up 120 volts.
+I Then opened up the electrical box on the circulator itself and checked the voltage coming into the circulator.
+It was at 120 volts.
 When the burner kicks on I feel the vibration on the circulator pump but no more vibration than the pipes that lead into it.

 Where to Start - Boiler Zone Heating Circulation Problem

-- 18 to 20 seems to be at the upper level of a boiler pressure setting (see that ink about boiler pressure settings) unless you have the boiler water loop piping going above two-stories.
+- 18 to 20 seems to be at the upper level of a boiler pressure setting (see that ink about boiler pressure settings) unless you have the boiler water loop piping going above two stories.
 Even then, it is still high.

-Calculations and Adjustments - Boiler Zone Heating Circulation Problem
+Related Link | Boiler Zone Heating Circulation Problem

 Conclusion | Boiler Zone Heating Circulation Problem

 Do yourself a favor and get a boiler professional to go over the system.
 There are some plumbers and many HVAC people who specialize in boilers and boiler loops.
-The can properly balance the system and save you time, money, and lots of frustration in the future.
+They can properly balance the system and save you time, money, and lots of frustration in the future.
 It will also make your boiler system very efficient.
 Good Luck.